 The most significant cases in recent years include:

-- In 2016 Fr John Farrell, a former head teacher at St Ninian’s Orphanage, Falkland, Fife, was sentenced to five years prison, and his colleague Paul Kelly, a teacher, to ten years for the physical and sexual abuse of boys between 1979 and 1983.
-It was said to be the biggest historical abuse case tried in Scotland. (https://www.thetimes.co.uk/article/catholic-brothers-cared-for-boys-at-night-teacher-tells-abuse-trial-bbltmjpgz)
+- In 2016 Father John Farrell, a former head teacher at St Ninian’s Orphanage, in Falkland, Fife, was sentenced to five years in prison, and his colleague Paul Kelly, a teacher, to 10 years for the physical and sexual abuse of boys between 1979 and 1983.
+It was said to be the biggest historical abuse case tried in Scotland.

 - Pupils at Fort Augustus Abbey School in the Highlands were allegedly abused by monks according to a BBC documentary in 2013.
-A former monk, Denis Alexander, who is among those accused, is in custody in Sydney and in March 2018 was resisting efforts attempts to extradite him back to Scotland.
+A former monk, Denis Alexander, who is among those accused, is in custody in Sydney and has been resisting efforts attempts to extradite him back to Scotland.
 He denies all the charges against him.

-Following publication, the Archbishop of Glasgow, Philip Tartaglia offered a “profound apology” to the victims. (https://www.telegraph.co.uk/…/Catholic-Church-issues-profound-apology-to-victims-of-…) But in January 2018, Dr McLellan said it was extraordinary that, more than two years after the publication of his report, groups representing victims of abuse are yet to meet with the review group, and claim they have had little meaningful contact from bishops and the Church. (www.sthelensstar.co.uk/…/15801618.Former_moderator_hits_out_over__astonishing…)
+Following publication, the Archbishop of Glasgow, Philip Tartaglia offered a “profound apology” to the victims.
+But in January 2018, Dr McLellan said it was astonishing that, more than two years after the publication of his report, groups representing victims of abuse are yet to meet with the review group, and claim they have had little meaningful contact from bishops and the Church.

-The Scottish Child Abuse enquiry opened in 2016 and is expected to run for four years.
+The Scottish Child Abuse inquiry opened in 2016 and is expected to run for four years.
 The inquiry states its purpose as being “to investigate the nature and extent of abuse of children whilst in care in Scotland”, while considering “the extent to which institutions and bodies with legal responsibility for the care of children failed in their duty”, in particular seeking any “systemic failures”.
-More than 60 institutions including several private schools and church bodies are being investigated.
+More than 60 institutions, including several private schools and church bodies, are being investigated.

-However, it does not cover children who were abused while living with their natural or adoptive families, while using sports and leisure clubs or attending faith based organisations on a day to day basis.
-The inquiry will also not examine allegations of children being abused in non-boarding schools, nursery or day-care centres.
-Scottish Child Abuse Inquiry website.
+However, it does not cover children who were abused while living with their natural or adoptive families, while using sports and leisure clubs or attending faith based organisations on a day-to-day basis.
+The inquiry will also not examine allegations of children being abused in non-boarding schools, nursery or day care centres.